timiskhakov/timiskhakov.github.io/_posts/2022-04-29-programming-guitar-music.md

 ## Modeling a Guitar

 Okay, we are just one struct away from playing and recording sound.
-We also came closer to the post title, guitars.
-Not surprisingly, the guitar would be yet another `struct`:
+We also came closer to the post title, making guitar music.
+Not surprisingly, a guitar would be yet another `struct`:

 ```go
 type Guitar struct {